elileinkram/_feedstack_web/README.md

 Each post has a ranking.
 The ranking is calculated by the [computeRanking](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/compute_ranking) function.
 The higher the ranking the higher the post will show in the feed.

 You can write your own functions, but the layout should look something like [this](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/compute_ranking).

-Once you have written your own [computeRanking](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/compute_ranking) function, you can upload the file which contain the function to the app like this.
+To upload the function to the app, follow [these directions](https://gifs.com/gif/jasper-WLGmOE).

 # Rules